Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 **Overview**
-- Single alert: RSI Tracker Alert (closed-bar only).
-Heatmap and RSI Correlation alerts have been removed.
+- Supported alerts: RSI Tracker and RSI Correlation Tracker (closed-bar only).
+Heatmap alerts also available.
 - Delivery channel: Email (IST timestamps).
 Telegram is out of scope.
 - Trigger philosophy: fire on threshold crossings; use per-side cooldown and threshold‑level re‑arm.